 This action removes the connection referenced by argument ConnectionID by modifying state variable CurrentConnectionIDs, and (if necessary) performs any protocol-specific cleanup actions such as releasing network resources.
-See Appendix A, "Protocol Specifics" for more details.
+See Annex A for more details.

-Due to local restrictions on the device running the ConnectionManager, state variables SourceProtocolInfo and/or SinkProtocolInfo MAY change (for example, certain physical ports on the device are freed up for new connections).
+Due to local restrictions on the device running the ConnectionManager, state variables SourceProtocolInfo and/or SinkProtocolInfo may change (for example, certain physical ports on the device are freed up for new connections).

-Table 2-10: Error Codes for ConnectionComplete()
+Table 15 - - Error Codes for ConnectionComplete( - Error Codes TOL ConnectionComplete

-errorCode errorDescription Description 400-499 TBD See UPnP Device Architecture section on Control.
-500-599 TBD See UPnP Device Architecture section on Control.
-600-699 TBD See UPnP Device Architecture section on Control.
+errorCode errorDescription Description

+400-499 TBD See Control clause in [14].

+500-599 TBD See Control clause in [14].

+600-699 TBD See Control clause in [14].

 706 Invalid connection reference The connection reference argument does not refer to a valid connection established by this service.

-2.4.4 GetCurrentConnectionIDs()
+5.4.5 GetCurrentConnectionIDs()

-This REQUIRED action returns a Comma-Separated Value list of ConnectionIDs of currently ongoing Connections.
+This required action returns a Comma-Separated Value list of ConnectionIDs of currently ongoing Connections.
 A ConnectionID can be used to manually terminate a Connection via action ConnectionComplete(), or to retrieve additional information about the ongoing Connection via action GetCurrentConnectionInfo().

-If a device does not implement PrepareForConnection(), this action MUST return the single value "0".
+If a device does not implement PrepareForConnection(), this action shall return the single value "0".

-Table 2-11: Arguments for GetCurrentConnectionIDs()
+Table 16 - Arguments for GetCurrentConnectionIDs()